- Water Use Regulations

 Instructions for Checking Plumbing Fixtures

-Toilets - As a general rule, toilets manufactured in or before 1994 are high-flush with volumes of 3.5-7 GPF and most toilets manufactured in the United States from 1994 to present are low-flush with volumes of 1.6 GPF or 1.28 GPF.
+Toilets - As a general rule, toilets manufactured before 1994 are high-flush with volumes of 3.5-7 GPF and most toilets manufactured in the United States from 1994 to present are low-flush with volumes of 1.6 GPF or 1.28 GPF.
 Toilets manufactured in Mexico or elsewhere do not follow these same standards (Example: Lamosa) .

 For most toilet models, the date or flush volume is typically imprinted under the lid of the tank or on the inside walls of the tank.
 For some models, the flush volume is stamped on the toilet between the bowl and the tank.